 Woman Alone (1977).
 Playwrights: Dario Fo, Franca Rame.
 Directed by: Daniel Grigore-Simion.
 Cast: Andreea Bibiri.
 Presented by: Romanian Cultural Institute, Art Theater Bucharest.
-Duration: 60 min.
+Running time: 80 min.

-Woman Alone (1977) is presented at the 2019 Rehearsal for Truth Theater Festival with the support of Romanian Cultural Institute.
-It will be performed in Romanian with English supertitles, followed up by talkback with actress Andreea Bibiri lead by Dorian Branea, Director of Romanian Cultural Institute.
+Woman Alone is presented at the 2019 Rehearsal for Truth Theater Festival with the support of Romanian Cultural Institute.
+It will be performed in English, followed up by a talkback with actress Andreea Bibiri lead by Dorian Branea, Director of Romanian Cultural Institute.
 Afterparty reception will take place at Bohemian National Hall’s Ballroom Bar.

 Free and open to the public.
 Seats are limited, on first-come, first-served basis.
 Registration online through Eventbrite is required.